5 Effective Ways to Check CPU Info in Linux

 1. Once installed, simply run the following command in the terminal:

-1. The output will display essential CPU information, including architecture, vendor, model name, CPU cores, and cache details.
+1. The output will display essential Linux CPU info, including architecture, vendor, model name, CPU cores, and cache details.
 Analyze this information to identify the CPU model, understand the number of cores available, and determine cache sizes.

 viewing essential information about CPU